Nonrecourse Carve-Outs, Bad-Boy Guaranties, and Personal Liability

 Recording of a 90-minute premium CLE video webinar with Q&A

 This CLE course will offer real estate and finance counsel an examination of some of the more troublesome provisions at the heart of disputes between borrowers and lenders.
-The panel will review commonly used carve-outs in nonrecourse clauses, analyze operative provisions in bad-boy guaranties, and discuss significant court cases, including Cherryland and its progeny.
+The panel will review commonly used carve-outs in nonrecourse clauses, analyze operative provisions in bad-boy guarantees, and discuss significant court cases, including Cherryland and its progeny.
 The panel will outline strategies for avoiding and resolving disputes involving these provisions.

 - "Springing recourse" and bad-boy guaranties